Watford provide injury updates on Success and Dele-Bashiru ahead of QPR clash | Goal.com

 Watford have revealed Isaac Success and Tom Dele-Bashiru will not be involved in their Championship game against Queens Park Rangers on Monday.

-Nigeria international Success suffered a hamstring injury in June during a training session and has been struggling to overcome the problems.
+Nigeria international Success suffered a hamstring injury in June during a training session and has been struggling to overcome the problem.

 The centre-forward last featured for Xisco Munoz’s men in February due to his inconsistent performances for the club.